HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/t_security_mongodb_tls_docker.md

-# Enabling TLS for the Mongo database on Docker or Podman {#t_security_mongodb_tls_docker .task}
+# Enabling TLS for the Mongo database on Docker or Podman

-Ensure that the following conditions have been satisfied.

--   You have read the [introductory topic](security_mongodb_tls.md).
--   You have verified that the TLS connection itself can be established.
+Ensure that the you have read the [introductory topic](security_mongodb_tls.md) and verified that the TLS connection itself can be established.
 For more information, refer to [Verifying if TLS connection can be established](t_verify_tlsconnection.md).

 1. Locate the local .pem file to use with your Mongo deployment.
 For more information, refer to the [official MongoDB documentation.](https://www.mongodb.com/docs/manual/reference/connection-string/#mongodb-urioption-urioption.tlsCAFile)